 Any types of disinfecting cleaning supplies are nowhere to be found in the stores.
 I normally use natural cleaners, some laundry sanitizer, and only have one spray bottle of a disinfecting surface cleaner and two containers of disinfecting wipes from when we had influenza in our house.
 Ger made another trip out yesterday to look and found nothing.
 I made him take off his clothing as soon as he walked in the house and throw it in the washing machine, then immediately shower.
 We had to make a decision to conserve what we have in the event that someone gets sick.

-Hospital bags include a change of clothes, phone chargers, snacks, water bottles, Tylenol, face masks and gloves (that we also had on hand from before this all started).
+Hospital bags include a change of clothes, phone chargers, snacks, water bottles, Tylenol, face masks, and gloves (that we also had on hand from before this all started).
 I read that an at-home pulse oximeter could help identify if O2 stats were too low, warranting a trip to the hospital and managed to order one online.
 But we know that a sick parent in this house is basically on his/her own, as the other parent will need to care for the kids.

-We talked through the scenario of a trip to the hospital and knowing both that visitors aren’t allowed and that the other parent would need to continue to care for the kids.
-Ger said “You know that we would have to die alone?”
+We talked through the scenario of a trip to the hospital and knowing both that visitors aren't allowed and that the other parent would need to continue to care for the kids.
+Ger said, "You know that we would have to die alone?"
 I told him not to say that: it took the harrowing scenario one step too far for me to hear the words spoken out loud.

-The mechanics of planning for “worst case scenario” are one thing.
+The mechanics of planning for the "worst case scenario" are one thing.
 We can plan all we want, but actually being impacted would be quite another.
-The reality is that our lives are going to altered, likely for a long time.
+The reality is that our lives are going to be altered, likely for a long time.
 In order to achieve any kind of herd immunity, many people will need to become infected.
 All we can do is try to prepare and brace ourselves.